juaose/Linux-nativeizer/README.md

 No mounting, no weird loop devices, no root installs (except for optional symlink).
 Perfect for developers who like clean, portable setups.

 ---
+## 🏴‍☠️ Motivation
+As the Captain of a lean, fast-moving development vessel, I sought a way to sail with Cursor — a powerful, AI-driven code editor distributed as an AppImage.
+But alas!
+The sea was not smooth...

+AppImages, though mighty and self-contained, often feel like stowaways in a native Linux port:

+No clean install trail

+No terminal command

+No place in the ship’s log (menu)

+⚓ So I charted a new course — to tame the AppImage beast, hoist it aboard, and give it a proper berth in the crew.

+Thus was born this script: a simple yet potent tool to extract, install, and register AppImages like native mates.
+While Cursor sparked the voyage, this script welcomes all AppImages aboard — any tool you trust to join your coding fleet.

+Let it be known across the terminal tides:

+🧭 A true Captain installs apps with control, clarity, and no unnecessary root permissions.
+---

 ## ⚙️ Features